boazsegev/iodine/README.md

 end
 ```

-In pure Ruby (without using C extensions or Java), it's possible to do the same by using `select`... and although `select` has some issues, it works well for smaller concurrency levels.
+In pure Ruby (without using C extensions or Java), it's possible to do the same by using `select`... and although `select` has some issues, it works well for lighter loads.

 The server events are fairly fast and fragmented (longer code is fragmented across multiple events), so one thread is enough to run the server including it's static file service and everything...